Bully85/Sovol-SV04-Klipper/README.md

 # Requirements

-- Raspberry Pi with WiFi
+- Raspberry Pi 3 or newer with WiFi
+    - Pi Zero won't work
+    - Pi 2 may or may not work, not recommended
 - Optional but recommended: Original 7" touch screen
 - Optional: Camera
 - SSH; For example: